 - The State of Georgia is responsible for issuing driver’s licenses to its citizens.

-Always capitalize the Board of Regents, Regents Professor/Professorship (note omission of apostrophe – usage is descriptive rather than possessive), Georgia State Legislature, Congress, the House of Representatives, the House, and the Senate.
+Always capitalize the Board of Regents, Regents Professor/Professorship (note omission of the apostrophe; the usage is descriptive rather than possessive), Georgia General Assembly, Congress, the House of Representatives, the House, and the Senate.

 Capitalize the formal names of federal or state agencies such as the U.S. Department of Defense.
 But lowercase the department when it stands alone.